STAYING POWER FOR BRANDS

 I'm Steph Parker ("Sparkie"), an award-winning integrated strategist, team leader, and discipline builder.
-I simplify business challenges to deliver real-world solutions with staying power.
-Strategy isn't a slide deck — it's a brand's survival guide.
-And if it isn't opinionated, it isn't a strategy.
+My job is to take business challenges and identify the right brand and engagement pathways to address them.
+Strategy isn't a slide deck — it's a dynamic roadmap.
+And if it isn't opinionated, you shouldn't call it a strategy.

 featured by